ElectraTherm ORC Technology Frequently Asked Questions

 If the Power+ Generator can accept hot water above boiling temperatures, then how is it possible to make hot water above 100°C that is not steam?
 By maintaining pressure in a closed plumbing system, hot water can be maintained as a liquid above the atmospheric boiling point.

 What size machines does ElectaTherm make?
 Can smaller or larger machines be made?
 Will custom machines be offered?
-The Power+ can produce up to 120kWe gross (model 6500.1) at optimal input heat source conditions.
+The Power+ can produce up to 125 kWe gross (model 6500B/B+) at optimal input heat source conditions.
 Hot Water temperature, condensing temperature, the available thermal power, plus to a lesser degree the hot water flow rate will determine how much power the Power+ will make at each site.
 The Power+ has the capability to “turn down” or produce less power than nameplate, but it cannot make more than nameplate.
-Custom machines are not available, however ElectraTherm has two models: the 4400B with up to 75kWe gross outpu,; and the 6500.1, with up to 120kWe gross output.
+Custom machines are not available, however ElectraTherm has two models: the 4400B/B+ with up to 75kWe gross output,; and the 6500B/B+, with up to 125 kWe gross output.
 One of these should be able to cover your needs.

 How do I buy a Power+ Generator?
 ElectraTherm sells through a distributor network.
 Please contact ElectraTherm to be put in contact with a distributor.